percona/k8sps-docs/docs/backup-tutorial.md

 Custom Resource, you can make your first backup.
 {.power-number}

 1. To make a backup, you need the configuration file.
-Edit the sample [`deploy/backup/backup.yaml`](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/backup/backup.yaml) configuration file and specify the following:
+Edit the sample [deploy/backup/backup.yaml :octicons-link-external-16:](https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/backup.yaml) configuration file and specify the following:

     * `metadata.name` - specify the backup name.
 You will use this name to restore from this backup
-    * `spec.pxcCluster` - specify the name of your cluster.
-This is the name you specified when deploying Percona XtraDB Cluster.
+    * `spec.clusterName` - specify the name of your cluster.
+This is the name you specified when deploying Percona Server for MySQL cluster.
     * `spec.storageName` - specify the name of your already configured storage.

     ```yaml title="deploy/backup/backup.yaml"
-    apiVersion: pxc.percona.com/v1
+    apiVersion: ps.percona.com/v1alpha1
-    kind: PerconaXtraDBClusterBackup
+    kind: PerconaServerMySQLBackup
     metadata:
+      name: backup1
       finalizers:
-        - delete-s3-backup
+        - delete-backup
-      name: backup1
     spec:
-      pxcCluster: cluster1
-      clusterName: my-cluster-name
+      clusterName: cluster1
       storageName: s3-us-west
     ```